SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## TypeScript

+- [slidevjs/slidev](https://github.com/slidevjs/slidev) - Presentation Slides for Developers (Public Beta 🎉)
+- [electron-userland/electron-builder](https://github.com/electron-userland/electron-builder) - A complete solution to package and build a ready for distribution Electron app with “auto update” support out of the box
 - [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
 Follow to stay updated about our public Beta.
 - [midwayjs/midway](https://github.com/midwayjs/midway) - 🍔 A Node.js Serverless Framework for front-end/full-stack developers.
 Build the application for next decade.
 Works on AWS, Alibaba Cloud, Tencent Cloud and traditional VM/Container.
 Super easy integrate with React and Vue. 🌈
 - [vercel/hyper](https://github.com/vercel/hyper) - A terminal built on web technologies